Cedctf/ethclbet/README.md

 ## 💡 Inspiration

-Our team actively participates in prediction markets, and we kept running into three recurring frustrations:
+While researching defi, our team noticed three pain points in prediction markets:

 1. **Market hunters** waste time hopping between platforms to find the best liquidity and odds.
 2. **Privacy-conscious bettors** hesitate to reveal their strategies on public ledgers.